0x1eef/portzap/README.md

 ## About

 portzap is a utility for staying up to date with the HardenedBSD ports tree.
-It's designed to make it easy for unprivileged users who are members of the `_portzap` group to create and update a transient copy of the ports tree, which can then be installed into the `/usr/ports/`
+It is designed to make it easy for unprivileged users who are members of the `_portzap` group to create and update a transient copy of the ports tree, which can then be installed into the `/usr/ports/`